RoshniRanaDS27/Python_for_Financial_Analysis_and_Election_results_Analysis/README.md

 The total number of months included in the dataset,  The net total amount of "Profit/Losses" over the entire period,  The changes in "Profit/Losses" over the entire period, and then the average of those changes,  The greatest increase in profits (date and amount) over the entire period,  The greatest decrease in profits (date and amount) over the entire period

-In addition, final script has both print the analysis to the terminal and export a text file with the results.
+In addition, final script has both print the analysis to the terminal and export a text file with the results at Analysis folder.

 # PyPoll Instructions
 In this Analysis, with helping a small, rural town modernize its vote-counting process, a set of poll data was given called election_data.csv.